-2021 \$m 2020 \$m
+2022 \$m 2021 \$m

-Current - Unsecured

-Bank debt facilities - 66.0

-- 66.0

-Non-current - Unsecured Medium-term notes Bank debt facilities 499.0 290.0

-Capitalised borrowing costs (3.5) 495.5 (1.5) 288.5
+Non-current - Unsecured Medium-Term Notes Capitalised borrowing costs 430.3 (2.3) 499.0 (3.5)

+428.0 495.5

-Total borrowings 495.5 354.5
+Total borrowings 428.0 495.5

 The Group's bank debt facilities contain financial covenants.
-The bank debt facilities and Medium Term Notes contain general undertakings including negative pledge clauses which restrict the amount of security that the Group can provide over assets in certain circumstances.
+The bank debt facilities and Medium-Term Notes contain general undertakings including negative pledge clauses which restrict the amount of security that the Group can provide over assets in certain circumstances.
 The Group has complied with all required covenants and undertakings throughout the reporting period.